butterfill/fragments/out.md

 Let us stipulate that events $D_1$, ...\ $D_n$ \emph{ground} $E$, if: $D_1$, ...\ $D_n$ and $E$ occur;
 $D_1$, ...\ $D_n$ are each (perhaps improper) parts of $E$; and every event that is a proper part of $E$ but does not overlap $D_1$, ...\ $D_n$ is caused by some or all of $D_1$, ...\ $D_n$.
+% ±§
+% §± agent_of_event #df
+Then let us say that for an individual to be \emph{among the agents of an event} is for there to be actions $A_1$, ...\ $A_n$ which  ground this event, where the individual is an agent of some (one or more) of these actions.
+% ±§
 %

 #pietroski_grounding_illustration